Baker percentage

 For example, in a recipe that calls for 10 pounds of flour and 5 pounds of water, the corresponding baker's percentages are 100% for the flour and 50% for the water.
 Because these percentages are stated with respect to the weight of flour rather than with respect to the weight of all ingredients, the sum of these percentages always exceeds 100%.

 Flour-based recipes are more precisely conceived as baker's percentages, and more accurately measured using weight instead of volume.
 The uncertainty in using volume measurements follows from the fact that flour settles in storage and therefore does not have a constant density.

-Colloquially, baker's percentages has can also be used as a term to express other ingredients in relation to "100%" of an anchor ingredient.
+Colloquially, baker's percentages can also be used as a term to express other ingredients in relation to "100%" of an anchor ingredient.
 For example in relation to 100% in cream in a custard, or to any dominant ingredient.
 The concept is similar to culinary ratios.